andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 The datatype Generator is very similar to [[#Range]] in supporting memory efficient one by one [[#Iterable|iterating]] of elements.
 The key difference is that it supports all datatypes and you can define your own sequence generators.
 But they do not support [[#Indexing|indexing]] or [[#Slicing|slicing]] and it is not [[#Mutable||mutable]].

-## Object Oriented Programming
+## OOP

 > [!todo]- only SDML and AECD
 > This topic is an advanced topic that is only relevant for the SDM and AECD departments.
 There will be a note only for this at the end.

-You can basically define and use your very own datatypes using OOP or import special datatypes created by others.
-First, you have to define all the attributes (=values) and behavior in a class.
-Then you can create objects based on this class.
+You can basically define and use your very own datatypes using Object Oriented Programming.
+You can also import special datatypes created by others.
+First, you have to define all the attributes (=data) and methods (=behavior) in a class.
+Then you can create objects based on the class.

 # Internal Details

+> [!todo]- less exam relevant
+> Less exam relevant, rarely used.

 ## Truthy and Falsy
 In Python, any value can be evaluated (e.g. in a [[7 Operator#Logical Operators|logical operator]], [[2 Conditions|condition]], ...) like a boolean.
 Python will treat it as truthy (`True`) or falsy (`False`) based on its type and value.